About

 The practice procedure for collecting & updating patient information is as follows:

 Reception staff will ask all new patients to fill out a new patient registration form when they arrive for their first appointment.
-Frequenting patients will be asked to confirm there details such as, name, date of birth, address & contact details upon each visit to ensure the correct patient record is being added to the appointment list.
-Please advise reception if your details have changed or need updating.
+Upon arrival, patients will be asked to confirm their details such as, name, date of birth, address & contact details to ensure the correct patient record is being added to the appointment list.

-During consultations the doctors & Nurses will collect further information such as medical history, medications, allergies & adverse events.
+During consultations the doctors & nurses will collect further information such as medical history, medications, allergies & adverse events.

 Personal history may also be collected from the patients carer, guardian or responsible person (where practicable & necessary) or from any other involved healthcare specialist